anilsree6/terraform-with-eks/cluster-creation/README.md

 #helm install cert-manager jetstack/cert-manager --namespace cert-manager --create-namespace --version v1.7.1 --set installCRDs=true

+# You can verify the above two creations by running the below commands

+#Kubectl -n ingress-nginx get all

+#kubectl -n cert-manager get all

 # Now create wp_production_issuer.yaml file which in present under kubernetes-manifest-files folder in this repo only

 once you create then run kubectl apply -f wp_production_issuer.yaml